 Set up a realistic target of how much money you can transfer into your savings account each month, but it’s better to be on the generous side to begin with.
 If you realise early on that putting X amount of money into your travel account really doesn’t leave you with enough to live off, you can cut it down bit by bit until you discover a happy medium.

 DECIDE HOW MUCH YOU NEED TO SAVE

-Once you start saving (or even before then) you’ll need to figure out an estimate of how much money you realistically will need in your travel fund by the time you set off.
+Once you start saving (or even before then) you’ll need to figure out an estimate of how much money you really will need in your travel fund by the time you set off.
 This will really depend on what cities or countries are on your itinerary - a 6 month trip across Europe will cost a lot more than 6 months in Asia, for example.

 As soon as you have a good idea of how much money you need to save up, and how much time you have left to do it, your mind will (hopefully) be at ease!

 FIGURE OUT WHERE YOUR MONEY IS GOING